 Carl Öhman is a doctoral candidate at the Oxford Internet Institute, supervised by Professor Luciano Floridi.
 He holds a research grant from technology doctor Marcus Wallenberg’s foundation for education in international industrial enterprise.

 Carl graduated from Oxford 2016 with the award-winning thesis The Political Economy of Death in the Age of Information: A Critical Approach to the Digital Afterlife Industry.
-Prior to the OII, Carl studied for a B.A. in Sociology and Comparative literature at Uppsala University Sweden, where he explored autobiographical strategies among social media users, and the political economy of Twitter hashtags.
+Prior to the OII, Carl studied for a B.A. in Sociology and Comparative literature at Uppsala University Sweden.

-Research interests: Digital Afterlife, Death, Immortality, Ethics, Economic sociology, Critical theory, Informational privacy, Personal identity, Ontology.
+Research interests: Digital Afterlife, Time, Immortality, Information Ethics, Economic Sociology, Critical Theory, Personal Identity.